marcobevilacqua94/SQLstreamingtonosqlCE/README.md

-# From SQL to NoSQL streaming
+# From SQL Server to NoSQL streaming using Community Licensed Kafka Confluent

 ## Stream to standard Couchbase server
 Prerequisite: